-I offer 11 different ‘pay what you want’ weekend walks around London.
+I offer 11 different weekend walks around London.
 A brief description of each is below.
 There are three on Saturdays and three on Sundays.
 Each one will last between 1.5 and 2 hours.

-Please have a look at the schedule (walks don't necessarily take place each weekend) to see which walk you’d like to join, then use the Contact Form to let me know.
-Please include the following information; the date and time of the walk you’d like to join, number of participants and contact number.
+Please have a look at the schedule (walks don't necessarily take place each weekend) to see which walk you’d like to join, then simply click on the walk you'd like to join to book directly through Eventbrite.

 I look forward to meeting you to explore London.

-Please have a look at the schedule (walks don't necessarily take place each weekend) to see which walk you’d like to join, then use the Contact Form to let me know.
-Please include the following information; the date and time of the walk you’d like to join, number of participants and contact number.
+Please have a look at the schedule (walks don't necessarily take place each weekend) to see which walk you’d like to join, then simply click on the walk you'd like to join to book directly through Eventbrite.

 I look forward to meeting you to explore London.